facebookexperimental/MIRAI/README.md

 You can use the environment variable `MIRAI_FLAGS` to get cargo to provide command line options to MIRAI.
 The value is a string which can contain any of the following flags:

-- `--test_only`: instructs MIRAI to analyze only test methods in your crate.
-You must also provide the `--tests` option to the `cargo build` command to include those tests actually into your build.
 - `--diag=default|verify|library|paranoid`: configures level of diagnostics.
 With `default` MIRAI will not report errors which are potential 'false positives'.
 With `verify` it will point out functions that may contain such errors.
 With `library` it will require explicit preconditions.